pkscout/presence.tracker/README.md

 The root topic sent to your MQTT broker.

 * `tracker_location = <str>` (default `Main`)
 The location of your tracker.
-With Rest, this is included in the name to uniquely identify a device/tracker combination (in case you have more than one tracker in the house).
+With REST, this is included in the name of the sensor to uniquely identify a device/tracker combination (in case you have more than one tracker in the house).
 With MQTT, this is used as a subtopic to differentiate the tracker.

 * `home_state = <str>` (default `home`)
 The state that the tracker sends if the device is found.